mantidproject/documents/Design/SANS/BeamCentreFinderDesign.md

 The workflow of the current implementation is illustrated below.
 It is separated into two parts, one which is repsonsible for stepping through the parameter space
 ![alt text](FindBeamCentre_py.png)

 and one which illustrates how the residuals -- a measure of our search quality -- are calculated.
-This is achieved by the *SeekCentre* operation:
+This is achieved by the *SeekCentre* operation of the **CentreFinder** class:

 ![alt text](centre_finder_py.png)